vmware/terraform-provider-vmc/website/docs/index.html.markdown

   The Terraform Provider for VMware Cloud
 ---

-# terraform-provider-vmware-cloud
+# terraform-provider-vmc

-The terraform-provider-vmware-cloud gives the VMC administrator a way to automate features of VMware Cloud on AWS using the VMC API.
+The terraform-provider-vmc gives the VMC administrator a way to automate features of VMware Cloud on AWS using the VMC API.

 More information on VMC can be found on the [VMC Product